 Sshavejh sshak mirvenil nom

-sshav -ejh sshak mirv -enil no -im
+sshav -ejh sshak mirv -enil no -îm

-ʃə̆ˈʃɑv ɛʒ ʃə̆ˈʃɑk miɹv ɛnil no mˈ̩
+ʃə̆ˈʃɑv ɛʒ ʃə̆ˈʃɑk miɹv ɛnil no ɪm

 v prsn quo v mood n pl

-say (beloved) :QUOTE come should it PL
+say (beloved) (end-quote) come should it PL

 She said, "They should come

-Sshavpejh ssha mirvenil
+Asha'ille (Elliott Lash's): Sshavpejh ssha mirvenil

-Ka hekala nea ti, "Au male mimu uamo
+Kamakawi (Mine): Ka hekala nea ti, "Au male mimu uamo

 This last sentence is the one I'm least confident in translating; all the others were very straightforward, being essentially correct.
 This sentence, however, makes the most sense in context if I assume Elliott forgot to add a subject to the girl's quotation: Elliott's mirvenil..., I (or you, depending on context) should come..., probably meant to be mirvenil nom ('sa chiróm)..., they (the clouds) should come....

-vedá'vesaer mlecim feilán, mlunsa eseire k'kedá.
+vedá vesaer mlecîm feilán, mlunsa eseire k'kedá.

-vedá vesaer ml-ml -ec -im feilán ml-ml alun- -sa eseire ke kedá
+vedá vesaer ml-ml -ec -îm feilán ml-ml alun- -sa eseire ke kedá

-vɛˈdɑ vɛˈseɹ ml ɛk mˈ̩ feˈlɑn ml ɑˈlun ɛˈseɹɛ ˈkɛdɑ
+vɛˈdɑ vɛˈseɹ ml ɛk ɪm feˈlɑn ml ɑˈlun ɛˈseɹɛ ˈkɛdɑ

 adv adv poss prsn pl n poss mi mi n adv adv